ruozhuochen/savitzky-golay-filter/README.md

 ## Modification
-Modified with code from https://github.com/swallez/savitzky-golay-filter issues, which an user has provided a modified implementation based common-math3 instead of the outdated common-math.
+Modified with code from https://github.com/swallez/savitzky-golay-filter issues, which an user has provided a modified implementation based on the common-math3.